 Care of the tree Acer obtusifolium or Syrian Maple |

 In the Sapindaceae family the genus Acer is classified, consisting of about 160 species of trees and shrubs from temperate regions of Europe, Asia and North America.
 Some species are: Acer obtusifolium, Acer negundo, Acer campestre, Acer sempervirens, Acer platanoides, Acer pseudoplatanus, Acer palmatum.
 Common name: Syrian Maple.
 This species is native to Eastern mediterranean.
-They are shrubs or small trees with smooth bark and pyramidal bearing that reach 8 meters (26.24 feet) height.
-They have leathery leaves, bright green in color and trilobed in shape (three lobes).
+It is a shrub or small tree with smooth bark and pyramidal bearing that reaches 8 meters (26.24 feet) height.
+It has leathery leaves, bright green in color and trilobed in shape (three lobes).
 The flowers are greenish yellow but have no ornamental interest.
-They bloom in late winter.
+It blooms in late winter.
 The fruits are small samaras 2 cm (0.78") long.
-Although their use is not very widespread, they can be used as isolated specimens or to form screens and informal hedges.
+Although its use is not very widespread, it can be used as isolated specimens or to form screens and informal hedges.
 Acer obtusifolium prefers full sun exposure and is resistant to intense heat and frost.
-If the frosts are persistent, they can lose their leaves and sprout in late winter.
+If the frosts are persistent, it can lose its leaves and sprout in late winter.
 Syrian Maple can be grown in all kinds of soils except saline.
 Acer obtusifolium resist drought well, so it will be watered moderately, waiting for the soil to dry.
 Fertilize in the fall with compost or manure.
 Syrian Maple is only pruned to remove old or damaged branches; pruning is done in late winter when the danger of frost has passed.
 Acer obtusifoliumis resistant to pests but can be attacked by fungi if there is excess moisture.
-Syrian Maple can be easily propagated from seeds sown in spring. |
+This plant can be easily propagated from seeds sown in spring. |

 Images of the tree Acer obtusifolium or Syrian Maple |